 Flash: Personally I am not a big fan of flashing unless really necessary.
 Especially with nowadays high ISO capabilities there will not be much of use of your flash in Venice.
 But if you tend to use it regularly then pack it.
 There are many beautiful things in the alleys never hit by daylight.

-Repairs/Equipment: There are several photo stores in town.
-But don’t expect to find the latest photo voodoo stuff.
-One is located directly in St. Mark’s Square in the arcades next to the clock tower (not to be mixed up with the large bell tower).
+Repairs/Equipment: There are very few photo stores in town.
+Also don’t expect to find the latest photo voodoo stuff.
+Worth highlighting are following two: One store is located directly in St. Mark’s Square in the arcades next to the clock tower (not to be mixed up with the large bell tower).
 He is stuffed very well and not too expensive for the perfect location.
-Also he is prepared to urgent needs.
-Batteries for example he sells charged and ready to use!
-Another option is Marco Missiaja’s store in pretty close to St. Mark’s Square (Calle Fuseri, San Marco 4463).
-The biggest store with photo equipment (big for Venice) is Centro Photo Video (San Giovanni Grisostomo, Cannaregio 5895).
-Location is in a main alley quite close to Rialto.
-At best you walk to Rialto bridge, ask for the Coin warehouse which everybody in town should know.
-From there it’s just a few meters further in the same alley on the right hand side.
-When closed the shutters are down and you can’t see it’s a photo store!
-UPDATE: April 2017, Centro Photo video is presently closed.
-Looks like it might be for longer.
+Also he is prepared to meet urgent needs.
+Some batteries for example he sells charged and ready to use!
+Another option is Marco Missiaja’s store pretty close to St. Mark’s Square (Calle Fuseri, San Marco 4463).

 Carnival: Not much to say, lots of people with beautiful masks walking around and posing for photographers.
 Think about also carrying a portrait lens.

 Biennale: Modern Art in town wherever you step, often also very photogenic.
 Visit the Biennale area of Arsenale, the former wharf buildings are a photographers dream.